AZ

 The Story so Far

 Static name binding (i.e., associating references with appropriate declarations) is an essential aspect of programming languages.
 However, it is usually treated in an unprincipled manner, often leaving a gap between formalization and implementation.
-The scope graph formalism m ...
+The scope graph formalism miti ...

 Incremental Type-Checking for Free